CUFP/cufp.org/src/site/2015/index.md

 <div class="medium-4 columns tutorial" media:type="text/omd">
 ### <i class="fi-laptop"></i> Tutorials
 ###### Thursday-Friday September 3rd-4th
-CUFP tutorials have become an in-depth, hands-on sessions for learning functional programming languages, libraries and toolkits directly from the experts and leaders in their fields.
+CUFP tutorials are in-depth, hands-on sessions for learning functional programming languages, libraries and toolkits directly from the experts and leaders in their fields.

+<a href="/2014/call-for-tutorials.html" class="tiny radius button">Call</a>
 </div>

 <div class="medium-4 columns talk" media:type="text/omd">
 ### <i class="fi-microphone"></i> Talks
 ###### Saturday September 5th
-Tutorials will consist of a series of talks given by practitioners in the field.
-The talks will be split between experience reports, describing ways in which functional programming has been used, either successfully or unsuccessfully, in the real world; and technical talks, which will detail techniques and approaches for applying functional programming in practical settings.
+Talks are by expert practitioners and will be split between experience reports, describing ways in which functional programming has been used, either successfully or unsuccessfully, in the real world; and technical talks, which will detail techniques and approaches for applying functional programming in practical settings.

+<a href="/2014/call-for-presentations.html" class="tiny radius button">Call</a>
 </div>

 <div class="medium-4 columns bof" media:type="text/omd">